-With all the online and paperless options these days, many Americans are keeping less physical copies of tax documents.
+With all the online and paperless options these days, many Americans are keeping fewer physical copies of tax documents.
 As you probably know, however, there are some important pieces of paperwork you should hold on to just in case.
 Tax documents, for instance are useful to have as proof for any discrepancies with the IRS.
-Following are some suggestions on what documents you should definitely keep on hand.

 1. W-2 Forms